CS6620-S21/Distributed-File-Systems-Reliability/README.md

 - Due for Week 2:
     - Setting up Ansible Master Control node on MOC VM
     - Learning Terraform Experimenting on MOC
-    - Set up MooseFS on MOC
+    - Set up MooseFS manually on MOC

+#### Sprint 2 (26 Feb 2021 to 12 Mar 2021)
+    - Design the project architecture
+    - Connect to the MOC and programmatically provision VMs using terraform
+    - Set up Ansible architecture and VM environment
+    - Automate MooseFS installation on MOC using Ansible Playbook

+#### Sprint 3 (15 Mar 2021 to 27 Mar 2021)
+    - Enhance Terraform, Ansible, and SSH in Python Driver Program
+    - Design failure scenarios

 The further releases of application are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.